gek169/Simple_ISA/README.md

 emulate: Run a SISA16 sandboxed machine sharing the segment and a single page of choice according to register A (1 byte) (CF)
 	Errors in the sandboxed machine are trapped and returned to register A.

-	Failure to allocate the segment is trapped and provides an error code, but the segment remains unchanged.
+	The segment is also sandboxed and a new 256 byte segment is allocated for the child program.

 	the maximum recursion allowed by the implementation is defined by SISA16_MAX_RECURSION_DEPTH in isa_pre.h

 The rest: nop duplicates, free for expansion (1 byte)